BT could be broken up to improve Britain's broadband networks

-LONDON Britain's telecoms regulator is seriously considering a break up of dominant provider BT (BT.L), after rivals accused it of abusing its market position and failing to invest in the broadband networks they rely on.
+LONDON Britain's telecoms regulator is seriously considering a break up of dominant provider BT, after rivals accused it of abusing its market position and failing to invest in the broadband networks they rely on.

-Ofcom floated the idea of a forced separation of BT's Openreach network after rivals Sky (SKYB.L) and TalkTalk (TALK.L) stepped up pressure for the national copper and fibre broadband networks to be run by an independent operator.
+Ofcom floated the idea of a forced separation of BT's Openreach network after rivals Sky and TalkTalk stepped up pressure for the national copper and fiber broadband networks to be run by an independent operator.

 Ofcom Chief Executive Sharon White said a split remained "under serious consideration", after the regulator earlier on Thursday had downplayed the option, saying the status quo had worked for 10 years and a change would be disruptive.